The Maker Challenge

 Where does The Maker Challenge programme take place?

-All sessions are held in the Reach Out Makerspace at the Invention Rooms, very close to White City tube.
+Some sessions are delivered remotely and some are held in the Reach Out Makerspace at the Invention Rooms, very close to White City tube.
 Please visit directions and contacts for the full address and directions.

 The Reach Out Makerspace is a dedicated space for young people, containing a variety of different tools such as 3D printers, laser cutter, scanners, traditional woodworking machinery, hand tools and craft materials.